BadIdeaFactory/biffud.com/src/pages/question/partnership/partnership.faq.md

 First things first, if you have died or uploaded your brain to the cloud you can't be a part of Bad Idea Factory.

-Assuming otherwise, there ar three ways to become an associate:
+Assuming otherwise, there are three ways to become an associate:

 1. **Accomplices** are people who contribute to a BIFFUD project.
 Maybe that means code, design, writing, or really any other way that a project owner deems significant.
 You might be compensated with money, but you *definitely* walk away with glory.